 What Is The Application Process?

 After completion of the two-year pre-professional requirements at Wagner College, students interview for continuation into the PA Program.
 Students entering as physician assistant majors must maintain a minimum GPA of 3.0 or higher per semester to continue as PA majors.
-Students previously approved for admission to the physician assistant major who have a cumulative index of 3.2 or higher, and 3.0 or higher in the biological sciences and physical sciences by the end of the sophomore fall semester will be interviewed for continuation into the three professional years of the PA Program.
+Students previously approved for admission to the physician assistant major who have a cumulative index of 3.2 or higher, and 3.0 or higher (with a grade of C+ or higher per course) in the biological sciences and physical sciences by the end of the sophomore fall semester will be interviewed for continuation into the three professional years of the PA Program.
+In addition, students must participate in a minimum of 20 hours per semester of health related community outreach activities.
 No separate application form for this phase is needed.
 Students confirmed for admission to the Physician Assistant Program must maintain these indices to commence the Physician Assistant Program.
 Transfer students must meet the same requirements.

 The student finishing the Pre-Physician Assistant Curriculum applies for continuation into the professional Physician Assistant Program at the end of the sophomore fall semester.
 (Students entering as PA majors must maintain a minimum GPA of 3.0 or higher to continue as PA majors.)
-Those who have achieved a cumulative index of 3.2 or higher as well as an index of 3.0 or higher in the biological and physical sciences will be interviewed for continuation into the three-year Physician Assistant Program.
+Those who have participated in the minimum required health related community outreach activities, achieved a cumulative index of 3.2 or higher as well as an index of 3.0 or higher (with a grade of C+ or higher per course) in the biological and physical sciences will be interviewed for continuation into the three-year Physician Assistant Program.
 Students confirmed for admission to the Physician Assistant Program must maintain these indices to commence the Physician Assistant Program.